Xyvir/iex.run/.github/readme.md

 - Add error message when no matching file found; trying built-in command instead
 - Add error on multiple matches and list them out.
 - skip redownload if the sha alternate file stream matches
-- setup backup.config
-- setup main.config
-- refactor 404.html to use external backup.config and main.config
+- add support for forcing admin prompt if scriptname contains a '!'.
 - add URL decoding on parameters to allow for illegal URL chars
 - Have stub script replace spaces with quesiton marks automatically for parameters.
+- finish remaining planned metaparameneters
-- refactor cumbersome string manipulation
+- review / refactor cumbersome string manipulation
-- fill in readme details on steps on setup
+- fill in readme details more steps on setup
+- add metaparameter instructions to readme.
+- test parameters that contain quotes (fixed with encoding?)
 - support for powershell core / posh?